eviiileyeee/Subscription-System-Core/README.md

-# ☕ **ProjectName** Smart Contract
+# ☕ **Subscription-System-Core** Smart Contract

-A simple smart contract that lets users support creators by "buying a coffee" (sending ETH with a message).
-Built using Solidity and Hardhat, deployable on Core Blockchain networks.
+This repository provides a smart contract framework that enables users to support creators by "buying a coffee"—a metaphorical transaction where users send Ethereum (ETH) along with a personal message.
+The project leverages Solidity and Hardhat for smart contract development and testing, ensuring compatibility with Core Blockchain networks.

 ---